Sometimes we become heartsick in the process of praying for one important thing for a very long time.

 It is painful when hope is deferred, seeming to be out of reach.
 We are consumed with wondering if God will ever answer our one request.
 We think this one thing being answered is going to be the turning point for us, the key to everything in life getting better.

 However, God rarely answers in the way or in the timing that we expect.
 Sometimes He does and it is amazing, but other times He has a reason for not giving us a complete answer the way we think He should.
 As our expectations get disappointed, there is that hard decision again.
 Will we keep turning to Him, or eventually give up and walk away?
-When things get hard or weird or frustrating we have to make a choice.

 The disciples of Jesus had this choice, recorded in John chapter 6.
 Many who had been following Jesus left him when he started talking about things that offended their religious sensibilities.
 Their prior inferior knowledge took precedence over the wisdom that came out of the mouth of the Son of God when He was standing right in front of them.